robertwayne/jinx/README.md

   1. Download the [latest release](https://github.com/robertwayne/jinx/releases).
   2. Extract the files with `tar --xz -xf jinx.tar.xz --directory <wherever you want>`.
+  3. On most distributions, extract it into `/usr/bin` which is already part of your PATH.
-  3. Move to the new directory and grant executable permissions to the binary with `sudo chmod +x jinx`.
+  4. Grant executable permissions to the binary with `sudo chmod +x jinx`.
-  4. Add the directory location to your PATH so you can run it from anywhere (eg. `export PATH="$PATH/bin:$PATH"`).
+  5. (alternatively) You can add the binary to a different directory.
+Just add that location to your PATH so you can run it from anywhere (eg. `export PATH="$PATH/bin:$PATH"`).

   You're all set!
 Run `jinx` in a new directory or `jinx --help` to see the help file.
 </details>